 Being told you need back surgery is terrifying.
 Maybe your doctor looked at your MRI, pointed to a herniated disc, and said surgery is the only real solution.
 Or maybe you’ve been in pain for so long that surgery feels like the only option left.
-But here’s the reality: many people who are told they need surgery for disc problems can find relief through non-surgical treatment.
-Surgery isn’t always necessary, and it’s not always the best first step.
+But here’s the reality: many people who are told they need surgery for disc problems find relief through non-surgical treatment.
+Surgery isn’t always necessary, and it’s not always the right first step.

 When Surgery Is Actually Necessary

-The question isn’t whether surgery works—it often does.
+The question isn’t whether surgery works – it often does.
 The question is whether it’s necessary in your specific case.

 What Non-Surgical Disc Treatment Looks Like